“I have given skill to all the skillful, so that they may make all that I have commanded you. “ Exodus 31:6

 But every now and then I squeeze in a personal quilt.

 This past January I experimented with using some fabric that was donated to me.
 This VOILE was intended for making shawls, but I doubled it as the back for a small lap quilt, or baby quilt.
 I have to say that it turned out marvelously.
-I used and older charm pack for the print squares in the top, along with scraps of a muslin-type of fabric that was leftover from trimming some of the donation quilts.
+I used an older charm pack for the print squares in the top, along with scraps of a muslin-type of fabric that was leftover from trimming some of the donation quilts.

 But the back of this quilt is the STAR !
 I used a polyester batting, and the back of this quilt is every bit as soft-feeling as a minky fabric, but won't pick up pet hair like that fabric does !